Sim4n6/plasoWiki/Scribbles-about-events.md

 **TODO: add description**

 ### Event time
 A plaso timestamp is a 64-bit signed integer that contains the number of micro seconds since January 1, 1970 00:00:00 UTC.
+A negative time means that the event happened before the its reference date (or [epoch](http://en.wikipedia.org/wiki/Epoch_(reference_date))).

 * An event spanning a duration is currently not supported
 * Time-less events currently overload timestamp 0